Josh-PR/Bolt-app/ROADMAP.md

 - Navigation icons; Dashboard, Messages, My Leagues, Recruitment
 - League specific chat rooms that are created and published by league directors

+**Payment Modal**
+- Leagues that are created can set team fees, ball fees, and additional fees to be collected from coaches
+- Coaches submit their team to the league and chooses how many players they have app sets the total fees due for team
+- Players are added to teams and the app breaks up the total payment into X number of players to pay separately

 ### Review Gate (Acceptance Criteria)
 - A coach can create and manage a team end-to-end
 - Players can join teams they are invited to, join league chats, chat directly with other players, RSVP to events, and submit payments